 Tasks detail what has to be done and when.
 Tasks are categorised as fault finding or corrective tasks, where fault-finding does not affect the asset in any way, and corrective tasks directly impact the asset's condition and/or performance.

-Want to find out more?
+Want to find out how asset modelling can add structure to your organisations asset knowledge?
 Contact us here.